Absolute beginners 2020

 Charcoal is a popular medium for many artists.
 Artists enjoy it’s versatile qualities and are able to create rich depths of tone and contrasts.
 Charcoal has the range to help you create sensitive and detailed drawings as well as daring and dramatic marks for more expressive gestural drawings.
 Experiment with charcoal’s many creative possibilities.

-The colour wheel BOOKED OUT
+The basic colour wheel

 This workshop introduces you to basic colour theory by isolating colour from the creative experience into a practical exercise.
-By painting your own complex colour wheel, you will learn how to mix colour, adjust colour values, see colour relationships and control colour.
+By painting your own colour wheel, you will learn how to mix colour, adjust colour values, see colour relationships and control colour.
 You will experience the subtleties of seeing colour in all its complexity, and begin to understand how it operates, so that you can use it in any medium with confidence.

 Following on from last month we continue our exploration of watercolour.
 Enjoy experimenting with simple exercises to build your confidence.
-Looking at examples of different artists approaches to the medium, Brenda will demonstrate glazing and layering techniques.
-You will complete an experimental composition inspired by both, new techniques and artists you have studied today.
+Looking at examples of different artists’ approaches to the medium, Brenda will demonstrate glazing and layering techniques.
+You will complete an experimental composition inspired by both new techniques and artists you have studied today.

 While this class is a follow on from the July workshop, it is not a pre-requisite.